-The initial version had connection errors and few other shortcomings, but it has significantly improved in latest versions.
+The initial version had connection errors and a few other shortcomings, but it has significantly improved in the latest versions.

 I like the modern interface and incredible speed of the application.
 The best thing about the App is that it lets me manage plugins and updates on almost 25+ WordPress websites.

-However, I am not that fan of the reader and publishing interface of the application yet.
+However, I am not a fan of the reader and publishing interface of the application yet.

 Are you using the WordPress.com applications?
 What do you think of it?
 Let me know in the comments below.